named-data/NFD/docs/manpages/nfdc-face.rst

     Create a face with the specified remote FaceUri and explicitly disable congestion marking.

 nfdc face create remote udp://router.example.net mtu 4000
-    Create a face with the specified remote FaceUri and an MTU of 4000 bytes (which may be ignored or limited to within a certain range by the internal logic of the face).
+    Create a face with the specified remote FaceUri and set the override MTU to 4000 bytes.

 nfdc face destroy 300
     Destroy the face whose FaceId is 300.